Pitching a metadata catalog is almost always reasonable: if people could just find the right data, everything would get better.

 Usage is metadata too

-One underrated signal is actual usage.
+The most underrated signal is usage.

 Which datasets do people query repeatedly?
 Which tables power production jobs?
 Which fields appear in important dashboards?
 Which datasets are technically available but socially abandoned?